OpenNebula/minione/README.md

 # MiniONE

-MiniONE is an easy to use deployment tool for the OpenNebula which setup either **KVM** or **LXD** (Linux containers) based evaluation environment.
-All necessary components to manage and run the virtual machines or containers are installed and configured on your dedicated machine with just a single command run.
+MiniONE is an easy to use deployment tool to build an evaluation OpenNebula cloud based on either **KVM** or **LXD** (Linux containers).
+All necessary components to manage and run the virtual machines or containers are installed and configured on your dedicated system with just a single command run.

 ## Requirements